cswartzvi/hamilton/examples/feature_engineering/feature_engineering_multiple_contexts/README.md

 # What are extensions/uses not shown here but we know you can do them
 Here are two ideas that come to mind:

 1. Streaming settings.
-Given the examples, it should be clear how to make it possbile to use Hamilton in a streaming setting.
+Given the examples, it should be clear how to make it possbile to use Apache Hamilton in a streaming setting.
-2. How to ask Hamilton what features are needed as input to know what to request from the feature store.
-With tags, and querying the DAG at the start of the app, you could dynamically ask Hamilton what's required and then only go to the feature store for that data.
+2. How to ask Apache Hamilton what features are needed as input to know what to request from the feature store.
+With tags, and querying the DAG at the start of the app, you could dynamically ask Apache Hamilton what's required and then only go to the feature store for that data.
 If this type of example would be of interest, let us know.